 Kent library service had ambitious plans to set up five Digital Dens at Gravesend, Ashford, Sheerness, Newington and Swanley Libraries.
 Digital Dens were targeted to 8-11 years old in areas of social deprivation and aimed to develop digital skills with the help of the Makercart.
 These libraries wanted to run weekly digital making activities for children.
 Our plan was to supply equipment and activities, staff training sessions and support events at the Libraries starting in the summer 2017 and finishing on March 2018.
 And that was just what we did…

 After a project manager, Jon Carlton, was appointed we worked in partnership to deliver the program.
-Our first Makercart delivery and staff training session was at the Gravesend Library (picture on the right).
-Soon after, we organised an open event in collaboration with the Jon and Gravesend Library staff and had great success, many children and families attended and had the opportunity to try the equipment and activities that will be part of the Digital Dens.
+Our first Makercart delivery and staff training session was at the Gravesend Library.
+Soon after, we organised an open event in collaboration with Jon and Gravesend Library staff and had great success, many children and families attended and had the opportunity to try the equipment and activities that will be part of the Digital Dens.
 The Gravesend Digital Den was up and running soon after and we rolled out the program to the other libraries until March this year.
 You can read Jon’s account of the Kent’s Digital Dens at the Library Taskforce site.

-Well, we’re happy to report that the delivery of Makercarts and support to Kent’s Digital Dens was very successful and we’ll be providing further support beyond the end of the ACE funding including: 36 digital making activities per year as part of a subscription service, more staff (and volunteers) training sessions, support further public events, give them access to a our help desk support service and advice for new equipment and a raspberry pi sd card exchange service (something libraries are finding really useful and not available anywhere else!)
+Well, we’re happy to report that the delivery of Makercarts and support to Kent’s Digital Dens was very successful and we’ll be providing further support beyond the end of the ACE funding including: 36 digital making activities per year as part of a subscription service, more staff (and volunteers) training sessions, support further public events, access to our help desk support service and advice for new equipment and a Raspberry Pi SD card exchange service (something libraries are finding really useful and not available anywhere else!)

 It’s been great seeing how Artefacto’s Makercarts and support can help an ambitious library service such as Kent deliver a successful program that tackles children Digital Literacy and Inclusion in areas of social deprivation.
 The program has been a great success and most Digital Dens are over subscribed: Ashford have over 50 children signed up for their waiting list!
 This proves there is a huge demand in our communities for this kind of services and the key role public libraries play.

-It’s also very positive to help library staff and volunteers gain new skills (coding, 3d design, electronics) and embrace new ways of working (project based learning, constructionist pedagogy) but not all libraries, staff, volunteers and communities are the same: we use a tailored approach and adapt our plans to local needs and requirements.
+It’s also very positive to help library staff and volunteers gain new skills (coding, 3d design, electronics) and embrace new ways of working (project based learning, constructionist pedagogy).
+But we know that not all libraries, staff, volunteers and communities are the same: we use a tailored approach and adapt our plans to local needs and requirements.

 Onboarding staff and volunteers is one of the key elements when delivering this kind of programme.
 As Jon states in his blog “Not all of our staff have the same level of experience or interest in technology and coding, and it’s important to recognise this and think about ways you can get staff on-board with your project as early as possible.
 Having an interest is far more important than having experience – training can always be delivered.”